 Final Fantasy VI's dream sequence in which Cyan puts his family's death behind him.

 Sector 4 in Jumper Two takes place in Ogmo's nightmaredream, which he fell into while falling.

 Dragon Quest VI is composed of two worlds: the Dream World and the Real World.

-Pokémon Black and White has an added online game feature called the "Dream World", in which asleep Pokémon explore their dreams.
-It is similar in gameplay to the Pokéwalker, but without the added benefit of getting kids to go play outside.
+Pokémon Black and White had an added online game feature called the "Dream World", in which asleep Pokémon explore their dreams.
+It was similar in gameplay to the Pokéwalker, but without the added benefit of getting kids to go play outside.

 In Rayman Origins the entire world was created by the Bubble Dreamer, a godlike entity that does nothing but sleep.
 His nightmares are what cause dangerous things to happen.

 You go through a number of these in Kingdom Hearts 3D [Dream Drop Distance].
 On something of a different note, they're made from the dreams of worlds that have yet to fully awaken following their restoration at the end of the first game.
 This allows the game to show events in the series' past (King Mickey's adventures as both Yen Sid's apprentice and a musketeer) and revisit the Pinocchio storyline.
 Sora is confused when Jiminy Cricket doesn't recognize him, then remembers this is that world's dream of Jiminy.

 Spyro the Dragon has the Dream Weavers world, which is home to a race of dragons that keep dreams pleasant and nightmares in check.
 The world itself is quite nonsensical, featuring castles floating in the sky along with a variety of bizarre enemies.

 The Dreamland Chronicles is about a Dreamland all children go to when they sleep.
 Usually, they outgrow it after a few years, and can no longer access it as adults.